Hospitality, Tourism and Event Management

 1a.5.
 Hospitality and tourism business strategies.

-1b) Graduates will be able to connect experiences in their profession and be able to translate knowledge of business and management into practice and in society through reflective thinking.
+1b) Graduates will be able to reflective think on experiences in their coursework and profession and be able to translate knowledge of business and management into practice and in society

 HTMS Students will be able to give examples of and evaluate ethical situations and issues in order to make good management decisions.